ICE train at Berlin Hbf

 The fare is around €29 bought at the station in Zagreb or paid on board the train, but tickets cannot be bought online.

-• Step 4 for Montenegro, transfer to Belgrade Topcider station and either take the overnight sleeper Lovcen to Podgorica and Bar arriving in the morning on day 3, or stay overnight in Belgrade and take the daytime train Tara next day.
+• Step 4 for Montenegro, either take the overnight sleeper Lovcen to Podgorica and Bar arriving in the morning on day 3, or stay overnight in Belgrade and take the daytime train Tara next day.
 See the Belgrade to Montenegro page for schedule, fares & how to buy tickets.

-• Day 1, travel from Hamburg to Vienna overnight as shown above, using the Hamburg-Vienna Nightjet sleeper train.
+• Day 1, travel from Hamburg to Vienna by Nightjet sleeper train, as shown above.

 Fares start at €19.90 in 2nd class or €29.90 in 1st class.
 Fares vary like air fares, so book ahead.

-• Day 2, travel from Budapest to Bucharest on the sleeper train Muntenia, leaving Budapest Keleti at 15:10 and arriving Bucharest Nord at 08:06.
+• Day 2, travel from Budapest to Bucharest on the sleeper train Muntenia, leaving Budapest Keleti at 15:10, arriving Bucharest Nord 08:42.

 The Muntenia has 4 & 6-berth couchettes and ordinary seats.
-A Romanian sleeping-car is attached from Timişoara Nord (depart 21:50) to Bucharest.
+A Romanian sleeping-car with 1, 2 & 3 bed compartments is attached from Arad (depart 21:04) to Bucharest.
 There's no catering car, so bring your own food & drink.

 Fares start at €40 with a couchette in 6-berth or €47 with a couchette in 4-berth.
 These are limited-availability advance-purchase fares